StackVista/stackstate-docs/develop/developer-guides/monitors/how-to-create-monitors.md

 You can place multiple monitors on the same STJ file.
 You can also add other node types on the same import file.

-### Populate the Monitor node
+### Populate the monitor node

-A Monitor node of type `Monitor` needs to be added to the import file.
+A monitor node of type `Monitor` needs to be added to the import file.
 This type of a node is supported in API version 1.0.39 and above.
 The required fields are the `name`, `identifier` and `description`.
 The `identifier` should be a value that uniquely identifies this specific monitor definition. `intervalSeconds`, `function` and `arguments` determine what validation rule and how often it is run.
-An optional parameter of `remediationHint` can be specified - it is a Markdown-encoded instruction of what to do if this Monitor produces an unhealthy health state.
-It is displayed on the interface together with the Monitor result panel.
+An optional parameter of `remediationHint` can be specified - it is a Markdown-encoded instruction of what to do if this monitor produces an unhealthy health state.
+It is displayed on the interface together with the monitor result panel.

 Configuring the monitor function is best done by utilizing the [`get` helper function](../../develop/reference/stj/stj_reference.md#get) paired with the `identifier` of the function itself.
 In this example the function is named `Metric above threshold` and its identifier is `urn:system:default:monitor-function:metric-above-threshold`.